 While some items will be up to your discretion, here are some easy items that everyone can get rid of while decluttering.
 You won’t need any of these items in the future – I promise.

 - Product manuals.
 If you really have a question in the future about a certain product, you can just Google it.
-Manuals are all online now, so you don’t need to hold on to your paper copy.
+Manuals are all online now, so you don’t need to hold on to physical copies.

 - Old makeup or sunscreen.
 Sunblock and makeup degrade over time.
 Toss it when it gets too old.